 Field-hunting tip

-Look in sedimentary sandstone deposits country — that is the host setting where steigerite typically forms.
+Look in sedimentary sandstone deposits country, the host setting where steigerite typically forms.
 If you start seeing carnotite, gypsum, sandstone in float, you are in the right ground.
 Field specimens usually show a powdery, earthy, massive, encrustations habit, so train your eye for that shape before scanning the outcrop.